The One-Loop Matter Bispectrum in the Effective Field Theory of Large Scale Structures: Comparison with Simulations

 The results of the fit are shown in Fig.~\ref{fig:psfit}.
-The error on $P_{\rm NL}$ due to sampling variance is sub-percent for $k\gtrsim 0.1\hinvMpc$, but we also place uniform 2\% errorbars on the data to account for possible systematic errors in the simulation.
-As in~\cite{Carrasco:2013mua}, there are residual oscillations of $\sim$2\% around the nonlinear data.
-These oscillations are due to the effects of bulk flows, and can be eliminated by an appropriate resummation of IR modes, as described in detail in~\cite{Senatore:2014via}~\footnote{We find a way to simplify slightly the numerical implementation of the techniques in~\cite{Senatore:2014via}.
-We describe it in App.~\ref{app:IRresum}.} and shown in green in the same figure~\footnote{There seems to be a slight systematic offset between the simulation data and the IR-resummed EFT prediction.
+In the fit, we use the sampling variance error on $P_{\rm NL}$, and also add an extra 1\% errorbar to account for possible unknown systematic errors in the simulation and in the comparison between simulations and the EFT.
+As in~\cite{Carrasco:2013mua}, there are residual oscillations of $\sim$2\% around the mean of the prediction.
+These oscillations are due to the effects of bulk flows, and can be eliminated by an appropriate resummation of IR modes, as described in detail in~\cite{Senatore:2014via}~\footnote{ We find a way to slightly simplify the numerical implementation of the techniques in~\cite{Senatore:2014via}.
+We describe it in App.~\ref{app:IRresum}. } and shown in green in the same figure~\footnote{ There seems to be a slight systematic offset between the IR-resummed and non-resummed EFT predictions.
 This is a very small, quite inconsequential, effect, of about 1\% in size, whose origin is hard to investigate.
-We leave this to future work.}.
+We leave this to future work. }.